sbmpost/AutoRaise/README.md

     7. Right click the menu bar balloon at top, then select preferences

 *Important*: When you enable Accessibility in System Preferences, if you see an older AutoRaise item with balloon icon in the Accessibility pane, first remove it **completely** (clicking the minus).
-Then stop and start AutoRaise clicking the balloon icon, and the item should re-appear so that you can properly enable Accessibility.
+Then stop and start AutoRaise by left clicking the balloon icon, and the item should re-appear so that you can properly enable Accessibility.

 **Compiling AutoRaise**